-Containers provide a nifty solution to package up applications along with their dependencies, and for the whole encapsulated process to be run on a host system.
+Containerized apps provide a nifty solution to package up applications along with their dependencies, and for the whole encapsulated process to be run on a host system.
 This technology is undeniably popular due to its ability to allow developers to create flexible, scalable, reliable solutions in a quicker amount of time.
 It has enabled more freedom in choosing the technology we use in our applications and has brought development and production environments closer to parity.
 Containerized apps are managed by a container engine (with the important task of abstracting away the application and bundling it up in a self-contained manner) and runs on an environment layer that is situated between the application and the hosting server (which can be a virtual machine or bare-metal servers).
 A traditional application, on the other hand, is understood to have an infrastructure where applications run directly on VMs or bare-metal servers.This paradigm shift in development necessitates a new way of monitoring our applications.
 Traditional monitoring tools and strategies built for physical and virtual hosting environments are generally insufficient in the world of containerized apps.
 This article will explore what has changed and what has remained relatively stable in application and systems monitoring.

 Containerized apps most likely require time-series management systems that are highly dynamic.
 This is not specific to containers, but becomes almost impossible to avoid when working with containers since it is normal to add and remove instances all the time, which is something rarely done in traditional application infrastructures.To keep track of all of these moving parts and the fleeting nature of the data generated, it is vital to embed monitoring into containers right from the beginning and keep tabs on the large volume of logs and time-series metrics which, in turn, require speedy analysis.
-Monitoring tools of a more traditional variety tend to fall short in such dynamic environments that make use of containers.
+Monitoring tools of a more traditional variety tend to fall short in such dynamic environments that make use of containerized apps.

 The advent of containerized applications has brought along a slew of give-and-takes.
 It has facilitated the application development and deployment process, but has also posed a lot of new and unique challenges to the way that effective monitoring is conducted.
 More and more applications will shift to the cloud and make use of containers, and it necessitates a new way of thinking about lifecycle management and an adoption of new tools and strategies that are tailored for a dynamic climate.Coming up with a centralized logging strategy is critical with containerized application.
 For Kubernetes, check this post to see the top metrics to log.
 LogDNA is a centralized log management platform that has the simplest integration for Kubernetes with just two kubectl lines.

 By Daisy Tsang